paulpop/dtu-teaching/tsn-test-cases/README.md

 Don't forget to change the project names from the generated OMNeT++ files otherwise you will get an error when importing.

+Increasing the size for the ats category above 1000 in the config might produce unexpected results.

 ### Configuration

 The tool uses a `config.ini` file for all settings.
 Key configuration options include: